Importing Scripts

 Standard Packages

-Standard Packages are files that are part of compiler and are used for base functionality such as static variables.
+Standard Packages are files that are part of compiler and are used for base functionality such as pointers.

 Importing standard packages are the exact same as importing regular .scratch files.